smahncke/LPA-TOOLS/tunnel_ionization/ion_degree/README.md

 # Laser-plasma-acceleration tools (LPA-TOOLS)

-## Tunnel ionization probability (TIP)
+## Tunnel ionization degree (TID)

 ### DESCRIPTION:

-TIP is a python script that plots the tunnel ionization probability due to laser ionization for different gases in dependence of typical parameters used for laser plasma acceleration, i.e. laser amplitude.
+TID is a python script that plots the degree of ionization of a gas assuming tunnel ionization probability in dependence of typical parameters used for laser plasma acceleration, i.e. laser amplitude, laser profile etc.

 ### REQUIREMENTS: